mathewgut/svd-demo/README.md

 git clone https://github.com/mathewgut/svd-demo.git

 ```
-2. Open a terminal at the directory of the cloned repo and enter the following:
-   i. you can install NPM [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you don't already have it
+2. Open a terminal at the directory of the cloned repo and enter the following (you can install NPM [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you don't already have it):

 ```
 npm i